 Propane heaters must have the pilot light ignited before the unit will produce any heat.
 Keep in mind that igniting the pilot light requires the gas to be turned on.
 These units typically have one of three different ignition methods: manual ignition, push-button ignition, and continuous ignition.

 - Manual ignitions require you to light the pilot light with a long match or a barbecue lighter.
-Propane heaters with this ignition type are usually more affordable.
+Liquid propane heaters with this ignition type are usually more affordable.

-- Push-button ignitions are the most common ignition option.
+- Push-button ignitions are the most common ignition option for indoor propane heaters.
 After turning the gas on, push a button for the indicated amount of time so that an integrated sparking mechanism will light the pilot light.

 - Continuous ignitions are more common on large, commercial propane heaters.
 This style of ignition will automatically begin sparking when the gas is on.
 This feature prevents the hazardous build-up of propane gas that can occur if the delay is too long between sparks.
 After the pilot light is lit, the continuous ignition stops creating sparks.

-One of the main benefits of having a propane heater is that they are usually portable.
-It’s relatively easy to take the heater with you to another room, to the garage, or to the outdoors.
+One of the main benefits of having a propane heater is that they are usually portable and can be connected to a small or large propane tank.
+It’s relatively easy to take a portable propane heater with you to another room, to the garage, or to the outdoors.
 However, if you have one or two main locations in mind for your heater, the product needs to be suited to those main areas.

-The best outdoor heaters are powerful enough to deal with the rapid dissipation of heat that will naturally occur in a wide-open space.
+The best outdoor propane heaters have enough heating power to deal with the rapid dissipation of heat that will naturally occur in a wide-open space.
 If you want a great camping heater, you can choose from a large outdoor option, or you might be better off with a handheld propane heater that will keep you warm instead of heating the entire area around you.
+Some users may prefer to have a wall-mounted propane heater to save floor space and to keep the heater away from kids and pets.

 Propane heaters intended for indoor use need to ensure that they are not putting hazardous fumes into the air, and these heaters need to have a large number of safety features to prevent carbon monoxide poisoning and reduce the risk of fires.